dbrumley/harness-training-bae/mayhem-profile/mayhem-profile-lab.md

 -----------------------------------------------------------------------------------------------------------------------

+Mayhem profile is a tool for comparing two or more targets across given test cases.
+It can be used for testing that a newer version of the target fixed an issue that was detected by mayhem and also to verify that the new version doesn't introduce performance regressions.

+In the lab, we will see an example of using Mayhem profile as a standalone CLI tool, but it can be integrated into a CI/CD pipeline in the future.

-## Exercise 1: Profiling two versions of openssl.
+## Exercise 1: Profiling two versions of openssl

-While running Mayhem on open source library (OpenSSL), Mayhem detected a crash!
-(TODO: get crash details from Tyler/@@, add a print screen of the crash).
+While running Mayhem on a known open source library (OpenSSL), Mayhem detected a crash!
+(This crash is a CVE found by Mayhem, more information here: [OpenSSL CVE](https://github.com/openssl/openssl/commit/610b66267e41a32805ab54cbc580c5a6d5826cb4#diff-5e137ee8834b94e9cb3fde78d900a21cL233))
 A new version of OpenSSL was released, and we want to test if the bug was fixed and make sure that the library performance was not hit because of the fixed.

 In this exercise, we will use a pre-downloaded set of mayhem generated test cases, to test that the bug was fixed, and look for performance issues.

 Instructions:
 Make sure that mayhem-profile is installed: